 We all know how fun it is to meet like-minded people, but a bonus is the health benefits of making new friends.
 It has been proven that adults with more extensive social circles have lower blood pressure and live longer.

 Being with a group of like-minded people with common goals on hiking trips can increase one’s sense of belonging and purpose – a great way to enhance your emotional well-being.

 Here are more articles on – Wellness and Lifestyles

 Disclaimer on Wellness Articles

-NOTE: Raj Tamang is a wellness aficionado, having focused on keeping trekkers and his team members fit through diet and proper treatment during their treks.
+NOTE: Raj Tamang is a wellness aficionado, focusing on keeping trekkers and his team members fit through diet and proper treatment during their treks.
 While Raj has no formal qualifications in this field, he has done plenty of research over the years.
-He understands the benefits of keeping healthy and using whole foods to nourish both himself and his team correctly.
-Please note, while Raj is experienced in the field of wellness, his advice should not be taken above or in lieu of medical professionals' guidance.
+As a result, he understands the benefits of keeping healthy and using whole foods to nourish himself and his team correctly.
+Please note, while Raj is experienced in wellness, his advice should not be taken above or instead of medical professionals’ guidance.